 Osteosarcoma, which is the most common primary malignant bone tumor, often occurs around the knee in children and adolescents.
 With the advances in neo-adjuvant chemotherapy and radiological techniques, there is no difference in the incidence of local recurrence and metastasis between patients who undergo amputation and those who undergo en bloc resection (wide resection) under a safe surgical margin[1].

 In cases of osteosarcoma where the epiphysis is not involved, joint-sparing surgery is considered to be an ideal way to achieve good function.
 In joint-sparing surgery, there are two issues that must be considered: having a safe surgical margin and intercalary reconstruction of massive bone defects.
 Computer-aided navigation and the 3D printing patient-specific instrument are useful for performing precise resection and ensuring a safe tumor margin[2].
-However, precise resection could not be applied easily without all those methods, which could potentially increase the risk of local recurrence.
+However, precise resection could not be easily applied without all of these methods, which could potentially increase the risk of local recurrence.

 There are many methods for intercalary reconstruction of massive bone defect resulting from tumor resection.
 Some surgeons prefer using a massive allograft to fill the defect, but it carries the risk of infection, facture, and absorption[3].
 An alternative is to use a free vascularized fibular graft along with it, in a method called the “hot-dog” technique[4].
-However, the use of the so called “hot-dog” technique is limited because it requires a high level of expertise in microsurgery techniques.
+However, the use of the “hot-dog” technique is limited because it requires a high level of expertise in microsurgery techniques.
 Additionally, prolonged operation time and reconstruction-related complications may delay adjuvant chemotherapy.
 Therefore, when considering options for reconstruction after tumor resection, it is important to consider techniques with lower complication rates, and use grafts with sufficient biological strength and durability.

 We present here an interesting case of a girl with osteosarcoma in the distal femur without epiphysis involvement.
 Epiphyseal distraction was applied to ensure a safe surgical margin, and the massive bone defect after en bloc resection was reconstructed with a custom-made antibiotic-loaded polymethyl methacrylate (PMMA) construct combined with a free non-vascularized fibular graft.